nordprojects/lantern/README.md

     <resources>
         <string name="openweathermap_api_key">YOUR_KEY_HERE</string>
     </resources>

+This file is ignored by Git, to prevent accidental key-sharing.

+## Development

+While developing on Lantern, you might want to skip the StartupActivity.
+To do this, add `--ez quickStart true` to the Launch Flags of your Run Configuration.

+### Creating a channel

-## Channel Configuration Screen
+#### Configuration Screen

 If you create a channel on the Lantern and it needs to be configured, for example to give it a URL to display, you can create a configuration screen in the companion mobile app.

 To add a channel config to the mobile app you must create an activity and add it to the list of available config activites using the following steps

 - Subcalss `ChannelConfigActivity`
 - Add that to the AndoirdManifest.xml file, making sure to set it's parent to `".channels.ChannelsListActivity"`